 The home of Elvis Presley’s Graceland, famous Sun Studios and vibrant Beale Street, Memphis, Tennessee is an incredible place to visit.
-Although quite a distance from Nashville, it is possible to see the city highlights on a long (15-hour) day trip.
+Although quite a distance from Nashville, it is possible to see the city highlights on one of the long (15-hour) Nashville day trips.
 Get the details!

 Civil War Tour from Nashville

-History buffs can embark on a journey to Franklin – the site of the Civil War Battle of Franklin.
+History buffs can embark on a journey to Franklin – the site of the Civil War Battle of Franklin on a Nashville day trip.
 Visit key sites of the battle, including the Lotz House, Carter House and the Carnton Plantation to learn about the history, war and aftermath.
 Find out more!